 Summary

-The Excel IMAGINARY function returns the imaginary coefficient of a complex number given in the form x + yi or x + yj.
+The Excel IMAGINARY function returns the imaginary part of a complex number.

 Purpose